Text vs Video Therapy: Which Is Right for You?

 - Some people find a combination works best

-- Your preferences may change over time or depending on what you're working on
+- Different formats may suit different patients over time, depending on what you're working on

 Related Guides